promicsw/flow-expressions/README.md

 Construct, ready to run,  Parsers of any complexity using a declarative fluent syntax in C#.
 The system is lightweight, fast, and loosely coupled components provide complete implementation flexibility.

 **Note:** This repo only contains documentation and examples of Flow Expressions.
-The actual implementation is in the [Script-Utils](https://github.com/PromicSW/script-utils) library which also contains advanced *scanners/lexers* and other utilities.
+The actual implementation is in the [Script-Utils](https://github.com/PromicSW/script-utils) library which also contains advanced *scanners* and other utilities.
 ## Building Flow Expressions

 Flow Expressions are defined by a structure of FexElements built via a Fluent API.
 This defines the logical flow and operations of the expression in a very readable format.